 Parents are responsible for looking after the well-being of their sons and daughters.
 However, some parents end up being enablers instead of seeking alcohol and drug abuse interventions.

-To truly help an alcoholic, parents should be willing to confront their children about the consequences of alcohol abuse and stand their ground.
+To truly help children suffering from substance use disorders, parents should be willing to confront them about the consequences of alcohol abuse and stand their ground.

-Enabling an alcoholic son or daughter isn’t just about giving them money to support their addiction or giving them a place to stay.
+Enabling an alcoholic son or daughter isn’t just about giving them money to support their substance abuse problem or giving them a place to stay.
 Generally, parents become enablers when they delay the moment where their children are forced to confront the gravity of their actions.

 - Blaming other people or situations other than the alcoholic;

-- Downplaying the severity of their child’s addiction or their situation;
+- Downplaying the severity of their child’s alcohol or drug addiction or their situation;

-- Ignoring the alcoholic’s negative or dangerous behaviours;
+- Ignoring the alcoholic’s negative or dangerous behaviors;

 - Lying on the son’s or daughter’s behalf to protect them from consequences;

-- Prioritizing an alcoholic’s needs before their own; and
+- Prioritizing the needs of an addicted individual before their own; and

-When parents act as if nothing is wrong with their child’s behavior and forgo the need to seek alcohol and drug addiction intervention, they’re sending a signal to the alcoholic that there’s no need to correct or change their habits.
+When parents act as if nothing is wrong with their child’s behavior and forgo the need to seek substance abuse intervention, they’re negatively enabling behaviors and sending a signal to the alcoholic that there’s no need to correct or change their habits.

 The Different Patterns of Enabling Relationships

-Parents’ motivation to enable a loved one’s addiction is often triggered by four different things: fear, guilt, hope, or victim.
-Alcoholics generally have different manipulation tactics to gradually train their parents into enabling their habit.
+Parents’ motivation to enable a loved one’s substance abuse issue is often triggered by four different things: fear, guilt, hope, or victim.
+Alcoholics generally have different manipulation tactics to gradually train their parents and the whole family into enabling their habit.

 In this type of enabling pattern, the alcoholic would make several threats when their parents confront them about their alcohol abuse.
-Often, alcoholic sons and daughters would tell their parents that they will perform acts of self-harm or cut ties with the family.
+Often, alcoholic sons and daughters would tell their parents and family members that they will perform acts of self-harm or cut ties with the family.

-Parents fear that their attempt to correct their son’s or daughter’s behavior will result in serious conflict.
+Parents fear that their attempt to correct their son’s or daughter’s behavior will result in potentially dangerous behavior.

 Some alcoholics blame their parents for their addiction.
 For instance, a son might say that his parents weren’t there when he needed help, which encouraged him to become an alcoholic.
 Some children would even say that how their parents raised them led them to become an alcoholic.